-You've researched high-value target keywords and created relevant content, but no traffic is coming to your site.
-What's wrong?
+You've researched high-value target queries and prompts and created relevant content, but traffic is still declining.

 The culprit could be technical usability factors of your site.
-The most common technical SEO issues search engine spiders encounter involve crawling the site.
+The most common technical SEO issues search engine bots encounter involve crawling the site.

-Googlebot needs to crawl and index your site properly for your web pages to rank in the search results which means crawlability issues can sink any SEO effort.
+Both traditional and AI search engines need to crawl and index your site properly for your web pages to rank or be mentioned in the search results.
+This means crawlability issues can sink any SEO and AEO effort.

 Not to mention, it's important that your site can efficiently be crawled to optimize crawl budget.
 To avoid these consequences, let's go over the top crawlability issues that hurt SEO so you know what to look out for.